 11.1.3.1 General

-Unless otherwise stated, for a SAN declared to support more than 2 demodulation branches (for SAN type 1-O), the performance requirement tests for 2 demodulation branches shall apply, and the mapping between connectors and demodulation branches is up to SAN implementation.
+Unless otherwise stated, for a SAN declared to support more than 2 demodulation branches (for SAN type 1-O and SAN type 2-O), the performance requirement tests for 2 demodulation branches shall apply, and the mapping between connectors and demodulation branches is up to SAN implementation.

 The tests requiring more than [20] dB SNR level are set to N/A in the test requirements.